ryonakae/vscode-lm-proxy/README.md

 - Network features: Running an HTTP API server on localhost

 User consent is obtained through the standard VSCode authentication flow when using models.

-## Marketplace Publishing Checklist

-Before publishing this extension to the Marketplace, please check the following items:

-1. **Extension Manifest**
-   - [x] All required fields in `package.json` are properly set.
-   - [x] Icon, banner, categories, etc., are configured.
-   - [x] License information is accurately stated.

-2. **Documentation**
-   - [x] README.md is complete and clearly explains usage.
-   - [x] Includes screenshots or animated demos.
-   - [x] Troubleshooting information is provided.

-3. **Code Quality**
-   - [x] All linter warnings are resolved.
-   - [x] A test suite is implemented, and all tests pass.
-   - [x] Error handling is properly implemented.

-4. **Microsoft AI Guidelines**
-   - [x] Complies with Microsoft AI tools and practices guidelines.
-   - [x] Complies with GitHub Copilot extensibility acceptable development policy.
-   - [x] Required privacy information and data usage explanations are provided.

-5. **Dependency Optimization**
-   - [x] Dependencies are kept to a minimum (only Express.js used).
-   - [x] Only client-side open-source libraries are used.
-   - [x] Large dependencies that could impact performance are excluded.

 ## License